EspinoVic/TreeGrapher_DataStructures/README.md

 ## Features

 * Serialize a tree given by code.
-* Deserialize a tree given a striny by code.
+* Deserialize a tree given a string by code.
 * Shows the tree builded.

 ## Future change